 Obviously the gondola and upper mountain area remained closed, but we caught up and skied with a young patroller, Harunobu Takahashi, who was part of the rescue effort.
 Still traumatised by the experience, he explained how they organised the rescue and got everyone down safely, apart from the unfortunate JSDF guy.

 On a beautiful sunny spring day with fresh snow covering the ash and rocks from the eruption you would never know the Kusatsu eruption had happened.
 Skiing around with the patrollers, who were training with Japan’s top Ski Patroller, we had a lot of fun.
 I spotted a figure climbing high up on the slope above the lift and asked if you could hike/ski out there.
 The guys looked and laughed, it was a Japanese serow – or goat-antelope!
-Apparently sightings are rare, especially in winter, so we got lucky.
+Sightings are rare, especially in winter, so we got lucky.

 When it was open to the top Kusatsu boasted a 926m vertical off the lifts, and an 8km run back to the bottom.
 Plus you could ski or snowshoe 2km to the crater lake at Shirane.
 The base is 1200m, a relatively high altitude for Japan, so snow quality and consistency is good.